Capturing the dynamical repertoire of single neurons with generalized linear models: Models of dynamical behaviors

 In this study we set $f$ to be exponential, although similar properties can be obtained with other nonlinearities such as the soft-rectification function.

 Unlike classical deterministic models like Hodgkin-Huxley and integrate-and-fire, the GLM is fundamentally stochastic due to the assumption of conditionally Poisson spiking.
-However, this stochasticity is helpful for fitting purposes because it assigns graded probabilities to firing events and allows for likelihood-based methods for parameter fitting \cite{Paninski04NC,Pillow05}.
-In fact, the Poisson GLM comes with a well-known guarantee that the log-likelihood function is concave for suitable choices of nonlinearity $f$ \cite{Paninski04}.
-This means we can be assured of finding a global optimum of the likelihood function via gradient ascent, for any set of stimuli and spike trains.
-(This guarantee does not hold for stochastic formulations of most nonlinear biophysical models, including the Izhikevich model.)
+However, this stochasticity is helpful for fitting purposes because it assigns graded probabilities to firing events and allows for likelihood-based methods for parameter fitting \citep{Paninski04NC,Pillow05}.
+In fact, the Poisson GLM comes with a well-known guarantee that the log-likelihood function is concave for suitable choices of nonlinearity $f$ \citep{Paninski04}.
+This means we can be assured of approaching a global optimum of the likelihood function via gradient ascent, for any set of stimuli and spike trains (barring any numerical issues that may complicate achieving the actual maximum for certain datasets, cf.\ \citep{Zhao10}).
+This guarantee does not hold for stochastic formulations of most nonlinear biophysical models, including the Izhikevich model.
 Moreover, despite its stochasticity, the GLM can produce highly precise and repeatable spike trains in certain parameter settings, as we will demonstrate below.